Back and Neck Braces

 This type of brace has no vertical uprights in the middle so that flexion/bending is allowed.

-This type immobilizes the lumbar spine in the neutral position.
+This type immobilizes the lumbar spine in a neutral position.
 The chair-back is designed to reduce sideways and revolving movement of the lower spine.

 Raney Flexion Jacket